Kristi L Koenig

 • From 1999 – 2004, she served as National Director of the Emergency Management Office for the U.S. Federal Department of Veterans Affairs (VA), the Nation’s largest integrated healthcare system.

-• She holds multiple appointments including visiting professor at universities in Australia and in Italy and Belgium for the European Master in Disaster Medicine (EMDM).
+• She holds multiple appointments including visiting professor at universities in Australia and Japan, and in Italy and Belgium for the European Master in Disaster Medicine (EMDM).

-• She has been a visiting professor in London and in India, providing training on disaster and terrorism management just a few months prior to the 2006 Mumbai train bombings.
+• She has been a visiting professor in London, Canada, and in India, providing training on disaster and terrorism management just a few months prior to the 2006 Mumbai train bombings.

 • She is a Fulbright Scholar and the International Federation for Emergency Medicine (IFEM) awarded her the prestigious “Order of IFEM” Fellowship.